Skip to main content

 Written by Joe Marris

-Configuring local charges based on incoterms can be useful as the data can be presented in a simple and easy way within WebCargo’s analytics reporting feature.
-This allows you to see precise analysis of your business as well as adding preset services to incoterms so you don’t have to do it manually every time.
+Configuring local charges based on Incoterms can be useful, as the data can be presented in a simple and easy way within WebCargo’s analytics reporting feature.
+This allows you to see a precise analysis of your business, as well as add preset services to Incoterms, so you don’t have to do it manually every time.

-Using and editing incoterms also allows you to decide which charges will be included in the final quotation to your customers in a simple way.
-Then later when creating a quote you can select these predetermined incoterms to apply a specific set of local charges to said quotation.
+Using and editing Incoterms also allows you to decide which charges will be included in the final quotation to your customers in a simple way.
+Then, when creating a quote, you can select these predetermined incoterms to apply a specific set of local charges to said quotation.

 Bear in mind that this option is only available for local charges already created so make sure they’re in the system first.